• Skip to primary navigation

 by Rebecca A. Young

+UPDATE: On December 31, 2025, the Court issued an Amended Memorandum, noting that its September 24, 2025 Memorandum “failed to recognize that [the parents] are not claiming a denial of FAPE in this action, but only a procedural violation.”
 On September 24, 2025, the United States District Court for the Eastern District of Pennsylvania held that parents can pursue a claim via the Individuals with Disabilities Education Act (the “IDEA”) based upon denial of access to educational records.
 Sandra S. v.
 Upper Darby Sch.
 Dist., No. 25-2389Y, 2025 LX 486528 (E.D.
 Pa.
 Sep.
 24, 2025).

-The District funded an independent education evaluation of Student, rendering the first claim moot.
-Then, the District moved to dismiss the remaining claim, arguing that the IDEA does not provide parents the right to file a due process complaint solely on the basis that a local education agency allegedly failed to produce all educational records.
+The School District funded an independent education evaluation of Student, rendering the first claim moot.
+Then, the School District moved to dismiss the remaining claim, arguing that the IDEA does not provide parents the right to file a due process complaint solely on the basis that a local education agency allegedly failed to produce all educational records.

-The Hearing Officer agreed with the District and dismissed the case.
-Thereafter, the parents appealed to the federal court, challenging the Hearing Officer’s decision.
+The Hearing Officer agreed with the School District and dismissed the case.
+Thereafter, the parents appealed to federal court, challenging the Hearing Officer’s decision.
+The federal court concluded that the parents could pursue a claim for failure to provide educational records under the IDEA but not Section 504.

 IDEA Provision

-The IDEA allows parents to file an administrative due process complaint regarding “any matter relating to the identification, evaluation, or educational placement of the child, or the provision of a free appropriate public education.”
+The IDEA also allows parents to file an administrative due process complaint regarding “any matter relating to the identification, evaluation, or educational placement of the child, or the provision of a free appropriate public education.”

-“Any matter,” the Court held, includes access to educational records.
-Here, the parents had filed an administrative complaint, asserting substantive and procedural violations of the IDEA.
-Although the substantive violation regarding Student’s evaluation was mooted, the Court found that the Hearing Officer improperly dismissed the case without determining whether the District violated the IDEA on the procedural claim.
+Here, the parents filed an administrative complaint, asserting substantive and procedural violations of the IDEA.
+Although the substantive violation regarding Student’s evaluation was mooted, the Court found that the Hearing Officer improperly dismissed the case without determining whether the School District violated the IDEA on the procedural claim.

-Access to Records Under Section 504
+No Claim Under Section 504

 Bottom Line For Schools